2×5

 2×5 is a composition by Steve Reich written in 2008.
-It is scored for five musicians and pre-recorded tape, or two identical quintets on rock instruments, in total: 2 drum sets, 2 pianos, 4 electric guitars, 2 bass guitars.
+It is scored for five musicians and pre-recorded tape or two identical quintets on rock instruments, in total: 2 drum sets, 2 pianos, 4 electric guitars, 2 bass guitars.
 It is described as a "rock and roll piece".

-Background

 After writing the predominantly rhythmical Double Sextet, Reich was interested in writing a similar composition in a similar style for rock instruments.

 Structure

 2×5 is in three movements and typically lasts around 20 minutes: